Azaeres/jcore/README.md

 However, if it matches, the server sets the server-side resource value to the request's new value (and generates its hash), then sends back a lightweight "synced" code.

-This means that if the client sets its local copy of the resource, it might go through, or it might result in a sync response that overwrites its intended change.
-At that point, if the client has provided a merge function, it is called.
-Otherwise, the default is to simply keep the server's value and discard the client's.
+This means that if the client sets its local copy of the resource, it might go through or it might not.
+If it doesn't, its merge function is called.
+If it doesn't provide a merge function, the client-side value is overwritten.

-Proposal 0.0.4 - Key-based Security Model
+Proposal 0.0.3b - Key-based Security Model
 -----------------------------------------